sealink/humanized_id/Readme.md

  - Generate a random 'human friendly' id at a given or default length

-A 'humanized' (or 'human friendly') id is an id that is easy to read & copy and does not contain vague or vulgur references.
+A 'humanized' (or 'human friendly') id is an id that is easy to read & copy and does not contain vague or vulgar references.

 ## Installation